arungudelli/angularjswiki/content/angular/how-to-use-angular-pipes-in-components-and-services/index.md

 Now we will understand it further using examples.

-## Use Date Pipe in Component & Services ts file
+## Use Date Pipe in Angular Components & Services ts file

 To use date pipe in component & services follow the below steps